VoronDesign/Voron-Documentation/tuning/sensorless.md

 # Getting started

-As noted earlier, you need to verify which diag jumpers to install based on your hardware and motor positions!
+Since this example revolves around an Octopus 1.1, you need to verify which diag jumpers to install based on your hardware and motor positions.
 The examples below serve to illustrate the process.

 1. Power off the printer gracefully